Introduction to Biblical Literature

 Adult Studies Program: Biblical Perspectives module resources

-These are not necessarily the "15 Best Loved" of all 929 chapters into which the various documents in the Bible have been divided.
+The list below does not necessarily contain the "15 Best Loved" of all 929 chapters into which the various documents in the Bible have been divided.

 These 15 chapters may not be the "15 Most Well Known" chapters.
 One hesitates to even call them the "15 Most Significant" chapters.